heysokam/osdf-old/readme.md

 Most accurate non-id3-engine implementation to date

 - oDFe: https://github.com/JBustos22/oDFe.git
-Preferred engine to run binaries.
+Base engine that was forked to start osdf-engine

 ## Helper:
 Repositories that can aid in the success of this project: